Palani Hills: Geography

+Ecoregions

+The lower elevations of the Palani Hills, between 250 and 1,000 m (820–3,281 ft), are part of the South Western Ghats moist deciduous forests ecoregion.
+Above 1,000 m (3,281 ft), the deciduous forests transition to the evergreen South Western Ghats montane rain forests.
+In the highest portions of the range, above 2,000 m (6,562 ft), the montane rainforests give way to shola-grassland mosaic, made up of frost-tolerant montane grasslands interspersed with pockets of stunted shola forests.
+The hills extend into Kerala as Pampadum Shola National Park.

+Conservation

+The Palani Hills are currently subject to increasing development pressure as it is under developed for a long time.
+The Palani Hills Conservation Council, a non-governmental organization headquartered in Kodaikanal, was founded in 1985.
+In the early 1990s the Tamil Nadu Forest Department proposed to the Tamil Nadu state government that much of the range be granted protected status as a wildlife sanctuary or Palani Hills Wildlife Sanctuary and National Park.

 Geology

 History

 The Palani Hills are formed of pre-Cambrian gneisses, charnockites and schists; they are among the oldest mountain ranges in India.
 The park is an eastward extension of the Western Ghats hills formed by separation of the India-Madagascar-Seychelles blocks of East Gondwana in the Early Cretaceous period about 120 million years ago.

 It is surrounded to the north, east and south by the Deccan Plateau formed later in the massive Deccan Traps eruption 66 million years ago as India drifted over the Reunion Hotspot.

 Mountains

 The Palani hills are most prominent towards the west, ranging from 1800 m to 2553 m (5,906 ft - 8,376 ft).
 The ten most prominent peaks are: